-Other commercial liability insurance products: Protection for claims that our policy does not cover
+Other commercial insurance products: Protection for claims that our policy does not cover

 You may be at risk of claims that are not covered.
 Familiarize yourself with risks that we do not insure, and the steps that you can take to reduce and protect yourself from them.
 The information, tips and links in My Insurance Policy: Questions and Answers will help you get started.
 And if you need insurance, buy it.
 Policies have been developed by commercial underwriters to protect the firm and its members for various risks that we do not insure, and help if you do get caught.
 For instance, crime or fidelity insurance provides coverage for employee fraud or theft.
-It can also include other coverages that will respond if you or your bank accounts are the target of a fraudster.
-For example:
+Other coverages that will respond if you or your bank accounts are the target of a fraudster include:

 - Wire fraud coverage can assist if a hacker plants a virus in your system that gives the hacker fraudulent access to your online banking.